databrary/www/website_mods.md

 ~~- Funding source with NSF logo and grant number (BCS 1238599) on each page (footer?)~~

-- Add Funding page to put fineprint.
+- Add Funding page when we have more funding sources

-- Plan for addition of NICHD and possibly other funding sources.

 ## [Datavyu.org](http://datavyu.org)